shane031/klipper-for-cnc/README.md

 Perhaps it would be better to use multiple extruder axes instead.
 Those seem to use independent "trapq"s, but it is also a long shot.

+What works:

-It seems to work :)
+- Movement seems to work :)
+- Homing now works!

 Important TODO: